fsantanna/fsantanna.github.io/Freechains/cpr.md

 -->

-Common-Pool Resources (CPRs) are systems with scarce and limited resources, but that are at the same time too large to exclude outsiders from using them.
+Common-Pool Resources (CPRs) are systems with scarce and limited resources, but that are at the same time too large to exclude access to outsiders.
-Fishing grounds are typical examples of CPRs, because fishes are scarce but predatory behavior from fishers cannot be easily prevented.
+Fishing grounds are typical examples of CPRs, since fishes are scarce but predatory behavior from fishers cannot be easily prevented.

 CPRs are in between Public and Private Goods, because access to resources is